PROoshio/CRPM-Net/README.md

-# Pixel-Refining Parallel Mapping Network in the Complex Domain (CRPM-Net) Paper ～ [arxiv](https://arxiv.org/abs/1909.10783)
+# Pixel-Refining Parallel Mapping Network in the Complex Domain (CRPM-Net)

 Tensorflow implementation of CRPM-Net for PolSAR image classification by DongLing Xiao.
+Paper at https://arxiv.org/abs/1909.10783 .
 ![](img/Fig4.png)

 ## Installation